GlobAllomeTree/config/MIGRATION.md

-Steps for creating a new database
+Steps for creating the phase 2 database from the phase 1 database

 ```
 sudo -u postgres psql